agileek/agileek.github.io/_drafts/2024-01-27-my-home-setup.md

 I want everything to work in my house even if my home automation system is down.
 Every wall socket must work, every switch must work, no surprises.
-I want the most stuff wired
+I want as much offline stuff as possible, wired if possible.

 ## What I don't want

-I don't want something speaking to the internet (everything should work localy) I want as less WiFi as possible
+I don't want proprietary lightbulb/wallplug,... connected to internet I want as less WiFi as possible